slowproj/slowdash/main/server/slowapi/docs/README.md

     app.run()
 ```

-The SlowAPI decorators (such as `@slowpi.get()`) do not modify the function signature, and the decorated user methods can be used as they are defined in the user code.
+The SlowAPI decorators (such as `@slowapi.get()`) do not modify the function signature, and the decorated user methods can be used as they are defined in the user code.
 There is no added overhead with this.

 Once `app` is made, the rest is the same.